alkem-io/website/content/en/about-structure/4-group-structure.md

 ---

-## **How Alkemio is set up (spoiler alert: a lot of details!)**
+### **How Alkemio is set up (spoiler alert: a lot of details!)**
 The new organizational structure implemented by Alkemio is shown below.
 All named entites are registered in The Netherlands.

 <p align="center">
   <img src="./images/alkemio-group-structure.svg" alt="Alkemio Group Structure" /></a>
 </p>

-It is important to note that **Alkemio Holding** _is_ the Steward Ownership venture.
-It is a for profit, commercially and professionally run venture.
+**Alkemio Holding** _is_ the Steward Ownership entity.
+It is a commercially and professionally run business to achieve the purpose.
 The value generated is distributed in accordance with the principles of Steward Ownership and the purpose.

 <button type="button" class="collapsible" data-toggle="collapse"
-data-target="#alkemio-entities" id="alkemioentities">Expand for more...
+data-target="#alkemio-entities" id="alkemioentities">Show more/less...
 </button>
 <!-- Content of collapisible -->
 <div id="alkemio-entities" class="collapse">